ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Method

 Each scale consists of two generators: $G^{st}$ for translating images from the source domain to the target domain, and $G^{ts}$ for the inverse translation.
 Each of the generators has a separate discriminator, $D^{st}$ and $D^{ts}$, respectively.
 Both the generators and the discriminators are CNNs with depth that increases with the resolution.
 A similar approach has been used to train a GAN using a single image for the task of image generation that receives noise and outputs an image \cite{shaham2019singan}, which is very different from the translation task of our method that transfers an image from one domain to another.

-The training process is progressive in the sense that when the multiscale model is trained, the loss is affecting only the top scale and is not propagated to the lower scales.
-This training technique has proven to create realistic and clean images, as shown for the Progressive GAN \cite{karras2017progressive}, which is used for image generation (and not translation as we do here).
+The training process is progressive: we train scales sequentially beginning from the lowest.
+This training approach has proven to create realistic and clean images, as shown for the Progressive GAN \cite{karras2017progressive}, which is used for image generation (and not translation as we do here).

-The losses in the progressive training process are a combination of the adversarial-cyclic-style criteria described in Section~\ref{sec:style_transfer}, which allow changing the visual style of the image but also preserving the original content.
-In addition, when training the full resolution image generators, we incorporate the cyclic label loss term, as detailed in Section~\ref{sec:label_loss}.
-Before describing the loss functions, we start with some basic definitions that are used to describe our model.
+The losses are a unique combination of the adversarial-cyclic-style criteria, which allow changing the visual style of the image but also preserving the original content.
+In addition, when training the full resolution image generators, we incorporate a label loss term and present the novel cyclic label loss.
+These terms are described in Section~\ref{sec:losses}.
+We start with basic definitions that are used to describe our model.